The Alpinia Zerumbet ‘Variegata’ plant is a herbaceous perennial popular for its attractive foliage and flowers.

 Size & Growth

-Variegated ginger features upright clumps with fleshy, dense rhizomes, which resembles the culinary ginger.
+Variegated ginger is a low maintenance plant featuring upright clumps with fleshy, dense rhizomes, resembling the culinary ginger.

 This specimen plant with a rapid growth rate grows to about 10’ feet tall.

-However, when grown as an annual in northern areas, it only grows about 3’ to 4’ feet tall.
+However, when grown as an annual container plant in northern areas, it only grows about 3’ to 4’ feet tall.

 Long arching stems grow from the rhizomes with several lance-shaped leaves.